jacobcvt12/blog/_posts/2016-02-09-parallel-diagnostics.md

 PKG_LIBS = $(SHLIB_OPENMP_CXXFLAGS) -fopenmp
 {% endhighlight %}

 Some caveats: not every compiler supports openmp.
 For example, the default `clang` compiler on OS X will not compile the above code.
-An alternative, is to install `gcc` via [homebrew][homebrew-site], using the command `brew install gcc --without-multilib`. `gcc` on most linux distributions should compile C++ with open-MP without additional configuration.
+An alternative is to use `gcc` via [homebrew][homebrew-site] installed with the command `brew install gcc --without-multilib`.
+On most linux distributions, `gcc` should compile C++ with open-MP without additional configuration.

 # Results